Personalized Support for Your Educational Journey

-Since 2009, Assistant Professor Samuelson has been working with Rasmussen College to improve teaching innovation, learning outcomes and comprehensive student support.
-He is one of the leaders in Rasmussen College’s Flex Choice® Competency-Based Education (CBE), a modality that helps students balance work and college life.
-In 2017 and 2018, he presented at the CBExchange conference to help maintain Rasmussen College’s quality standards and faculty engagement with CBE.
+Since 2009, Assistant Professor Samuelson has been working with Rasmussen University to improve teaching innovation, learning outcomes and comprehensive student support.
+He is one of the leaders in Rasmussen University’s Empowered Learning™ competency-based education (CBE), a modality that helps students balance work and college life.
+In 2017 and 2018, he presented at the CBExchange conference to help maintain Rasmussen University’s quality standards and faculty engagement with CBE.
 He is scheduled to attend again in 2019.

 - School of Health Sciences

-- Education: Capella University, pursuing her Doctorate, M.S. in Human Services; Clark Atlanta University, B.S. in Community Health and Preventive Medicine; Purdue University Global, M.P.H.
+- Education: Capella University, MS in Human Services, PhD; Clark Atlanta University, BS in Community Health and Preventive Medicine; Purdue University Global, MPH

 - School of Design

 - Education: Kennesaw State University, MS in Information Design; University of Wisconsin-Stout, BFA in Graphic Design